Confidential information: HR guide

-In this guide I cover types of confidential information, protection, obligations during employment and post-employment and remedies.
+In this guide I cover types of confidential information and protection available for employers.

 What is confidential information?

 Confidential information could include, for instance, formula, processes, pricing and financial information, client lists, strategies, drawings and plans.